MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1370.md

 (A) In 2017, the improvement activities performance category is reweighted to 25 percent and the advancing care information performance category is reweighted to 75 percent; and

-(B) Beginning in 2018, the advancing care information performance category is reweighted to 80 percent and the improvement activities performance category will remain at 20 percent.
+(B) Beginning in 2018, the advancing care information performance category is reweighted to 75 percent and the improvement activities performance category is reweighted to 25 percent.

 (ii) If CMS reweights the advancing care information performance category to 0 percent: